darktable-org/rawspeed/README.md

 All needed headers are available by including “RawSpeed-API.h”.
 You must have the pthread library and headers installed and available.

-RawSpeed uses pthreads and libxml2, which is the only external requirements beside standard C/C++ libraries.
+RawSpeed uses pthreads ~~and libxml2~~, which is the only external requirements beside standard C/C++ libraries.
+As of v2, libxml is no longer required.

 You must implement a single function: “int rawspeed_get_number_of_processor_cores();”, which should return the maximum number of threads that should be used for decoding, if multithreaded decoding is possible.